Savage Man Savage Beast: Influence

 The release of Ultime grida dalla savana initiated a rivalry between Climati and Morra and two other Italian Mondo film makers, Angelo and Alfredo Castiglioni.
 These two filmmaking teams became the frontrunners of the Mondo genre in the late seventies and early eighties.
 The Castiglionis had made two previous Mondo films, Africa segreta and Africa ama, before the release of Ultime grida dalla savana.
 They later released three additional films: Magia nuda in 1975, Addio ultimo uomo in 1978, Africa dolce e selvaggio in 1982.
 Climati and Morra made two follow-up films to Ultime grida dalla savana.
 The first followup, Savana violenta, also known as Savage Man Savage Beast no. 2, was released in 1976.
 Savana violenta was slightly less graphic in its depiction of violence.
 The last film, Dolce e selvaggio, was released in 1983 and consisted partly of outtakes and recycled footage from Climati and Morra's two previous films.
 Each subsequent release by the two parties would attempt to outperform the previous films with more explicit and shocking content.

 The scenes of human death, which were shot in a manner that resembled an observational documentary, became influential in exploitation cinema, as several subsequent films would use similar filming techniques to lend certain scenes a sense of increased realism.
 The Mondo film Addio ultimo uomo, directed by the brothers Angelo and Alfredo Castiglioni, includes a scene of "amateur footage" that mimics the scene in which mercenaries hunt natives in Ultime grida dalla savana.
 This scene, in which an African bushman is captured, tortured, and castrated by a rival tribe, has also been proven staged.
 Again in 1978, the death film Faces of Death included fabricated "amateur footage" that is a reenactment of the death of Pit Dernitz, replacing lions with a bear.
 Firsching and Goodall also note that Ultime grida dalla savana was a transitional film within the genre, as it, "provided a vital link between the 'classic' shockumentaries of the early-mid 1960s and the much crueller mondos of the mid 1970s and beyond."
+Pit Dernitz's supposed death from being mauled by lions was featured later in Traces of Death.

 Director Ruggero Deodato also used this camera style prolifically in his film Cannibal Holocaust, in which a group of filmmakers goes missing after they head into the South American rain forest to make a documentary on local cannibal tribes.
 In the film, only the team's footage is recovered, which is all shot in the cinéma vérité style that resembles the "amateur footage" in Ultime grida dalla savana.
 The footage from Cannibal Holocaust proved so realistic that Deodato was arrested for making a snuff film.
 Charges were ultimately dropped when he produced the supposedly slain actors for the courts.